floybix/xylo/README.md

 # Xylo

-Arficial life simulation of plant-like cells.
+Artificial life simulation of plant-like cells.

 The point of this is to attempt [open-ended evolution](http://www.alife.org/workshops/oee3/).